Install and Configure Temporal Polyfill in Vite

 FAQ

-Why does Vite throw a 'Temporal is not defined' error during development?
+Why does Vite throw "Temporal is not defined" in dev?